 Coffee is the key to homeschool happiness, and I can prove it.
 It doesn’t have to be coffee, of course, any refreshment will do.
 But I do LOVE a nice cup of coffee!

-If you do some self-care, you’ll be much more capable of doing some other-care.
-We do so much for others all day long.
-A little bit of “me time” can start the day off right.
+If you engage in some self-care, you’ll be much more capable of other-care.
+We do so much for others all day long; a little bit of “me time” can start the day off right.
 It doesn’t have to be coffee, it can be tea or a warm meal, but taking care of yourself is the first step toward taking care of others.
 Remember what the airlines say, “first put on your own oxygen mask.”

-Having coffee with another homeschool mom while the kids play can increase the chances that you get friendship too.
+Having coffee with another homeschool mom while the kids play can increase the chances of adult friendship, too.
 Instead of dropping them off, stay and enjoy fellowship with others.
-We crave the company of someone other than our children, and sharing a coffee can encourage sharing our feelings.
+We crave the company of someone other than our children and sharing a coffee can encourage sharing our feelings.

 The best support system I had was my weekly cup of coffee with my best friend.
-She shared her struggles about learning disabilities, and I shared my woes about my own children.
+She shared her struggles with learning disabilities and I shared my woes about my own children.
 We both ended up with a better appreciation for the struggles others face.

-Coffee gives a lasting warm memory of friendship.
+Coffee can make a lasting, warm memory of friendship.
 I remember going to Starbucks once a week, while my son Kevin taught chess.
 It was just me and Alex in the coffee shop; he was studying and I was sipping my peppermint mocha learning about homeschooling high school.
-Good memories.
-Memories to keep for a lifetime.
+Good memories; memories to last a lifetime.